 Touring Exhibitions

-Our partnership jewellery exhibition Transplantation is now at its last UK venue, Devon Guild of Craftsman, Bovey Tracey until Sunday 24 April.
-Curated by Norman Cherry of Lincoln University, himself an accomplished and much-travelled jeweller, the thought-provoking work in this beautifully presented show explores experiences and ideas around migration and change.
+Our partnership jewellery exhibition continues the Australian leg of its tour.
+Curated by Professor Norman Cherry of the University of Lincoln, this beautifully presented show explores experiences and ideas around migration and change.

 http://www.griffith.edu.au/visual-creative-arts/griffith-artworks/griffith-university-art-gallery